It may surprise many parents that circumcision of a newborn son is a family decision, not a medical one.

 - What are your feelings about circumcision in general?

 - Is the baby's father circumcised or not?
-Do you think it will matter if his penis looks the same or different than that of his male role models?
+Do you think it will matter if their penis looks the same or different than that of their male role models?

 - Are there cultural or religious reasons to have your child circumcised (or not) that are important to you and your family?